617-470-9950 Toll Free 866-565-1516

 The city’s Metro system connects D.C. with Maryland and Virginia, making commuting straightforward even for those living outside the city center.
 Bus routes, bike lanes, and pedestrian-friendly streets further reduce the need for daily driving.

-For people moving from car-dependent cities, Washington, D.C.’s transportation infrastructure is a major quality-of-life upgrade.
+For people moving from car-dependent cities, Washington, D.C.’s transportation infrastructure is a major quality-of-life upgrade — and one of the most practical perks of living in DC that affects your daily routine and your budget.

 3. Diverse and Distinct Neighborhoods